aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 	Laboratory 11: Perform Static Timing Analysis on the synthesized RISC-V netlist from Laboratory 10.
 </summary>

-**What is STA?**
-Static Timing Analysis (STA) is a method used in digital circuit design to verify the timing performance of a circuit without requiring dynamic simulation.
+**What is STA?:** Static Timing Analysis (STA) is a method used in digital circuit design to verify the timing performance of a circuit without requiring dynamic simulation.
 It checks whether the circuit meets its timing constraints by analyzing the timing paths in the design.
 Here are some key aspects of STA:

 <li>Timing Paths: STA evaluates all possible paths through a circuit from input to output, taking into account the propagation delays of gates and interconnects.
 </li>